 Throughout the years, ancient ruins have remained popular sites for historic photographers – and for a good reason!
 Their architecture is often quite distinct and unique, allowing you to take truly striking images.
 The surroundings of these ancient structures will also often bring something of interest into your photographs – may it be wild jungle growing over Mayan pyramids or sand dunes surrounding Egyptian temples.

 For this list we have included magnificent sites from across the world, ranging from pre-Incan cities in South America to Roman ruins in Britain.
 So take your camera and tripod and explore 10 of the most incredible ancient ruins for historic photography.
-If you’re lucky, one of your images could even win our Historic Photographer of the Year Award!

 The Colosseum is a site like no other.
 Beyond a shadow of a doubt, nothing represents the sheer power and magnificence of the Roman Empire like this stunning piece of ancient architecture.
 It was built in the 1st century AD by the Emperor Vespasian as a place for the people of Rome to enjoy.
 Originally named the Flavian Amphitheatre after Vespasian’s family name, the man who brought the Roman Empire back from the brink would not live to see its completion.